danyaberezun/KEEPs/README.md

     2. Generate constraints: for each parameter position

-        1. If position is invariant then $p_T^{T_n} = p_S^{T_n}$ for
+        1. If position is invariant, then $p_T^{T_n} = p_S^{T_n}$ for
             that position.

         2. If it is not invariant, then

-            1. If both of the parameters do not depends on the co- and contra- variant positions then both of them are equal to the real parameters and equal to each other.
+            1. If both of the parameters do not depend on the co- and contra- variant positions then both of them are equal to the real parameters and equal to each other.
                 Consequently, we can add the constraint
                 $p_T^{T_n} = p_S^{T_n}$ for that position.

-            2. If any of the parameters do not depends on the parameters in co- and  contra- variant positions of the original type then that parameter is equal to the real parameter and have to be a subtype (for covariant position) or supertype (for contravariant
+            2. If any of the parameters do not depend on the parameters in co- and contra- variant positions of the original type, then that parameter is equal to the real parameter and have to be a subtype (for covariant position) or supertype (for contravariant